SAFETY AT CAMP THREE R's

 - Food is handled following the Ontario food handling laws and guidelines.

-- Parents need to ensure that they have disclosed all pertinent information regarding any medical diagnosis or food allergies their child may have, in order for the camp staff to know what cautionary measures to take and put in place.
+- Parents need to ensure that they have disclosed all pertinent information regarding any medical diagnosis or food allergies their child may have, in order for the staff to know what cautionary measures to take and put in place.

 - CHILD/CHILDREN MUST REMAIN HOME IF THEY ARE ILL.